 Shakespeare was writing during the composition of the KJV and its predecessors, and the wondrous language combined with his poetry to bring alive stories of star-struck lovers, melancholy princes, and ambitious Scottish thanes.

 More accessible were tales of ghosts at Christmas by Charles Dickens, and, as the boy developed confidence, he could tackle stories about guillotines, hard times, Oliver Twist, and David Copperfield.

-Mixed in with these are comic books, ranging from the D.C. superheroes to Captain Marvel and his team (Mary Marvel and Captain Marvel Jr.).
-One villain, possibly named Iron Jaw, had an iron jaw, like the maw of a steam shovel; he was so popular that they turned him into a hero.
+Mixed in with these are comic books, ranging from the D.C. superheroes to Captain Marvel and his team (his sister Mary and Captain Marvel Jr.).
+Another comic’s villain, possibly named Iron Jaw, had an iron jaw, like the maw of a steam shovel; he was so popular that they turned him into a hero.
 The sneak thief, Patrick “Eel” O’Brien, was betrayed by his chums and wound up as the heroic (and impish) Plastic Man (who should be played in a CGI movie by Jim Parsons).
 When the horror comics were at their peak, both Drac and Frankenstein were protagonists in their own comics.
 The author loved the horror comics with monsters playing baseball with some victim’s body parts (the head, eyes wide open, trying to scream in terror).

 Rule of thumb?
 Read everything, as long as it’s interesting.
 By and by, you’ll discard the derivative or repetitive work, especially writing that is boring or mundane.
 Stretch yourself and make sure your standards are being raised.
 If you drive alone for long distances, get audiobooks for classics that you might not read otherwise.

 Thus spake this Literary Meerkat.